SorensenUCSC/CSE211-fa2023/overview.md

 The midterm will be given halfway through the class on Oct.
 30.

-The final will be given on TODO
+The final will be given on Tuesday Dec.
+12 from 8 - 11 AM

 You are allowed up to 3 pages of notes for both tests